-Luben Dimcheff is the Richard Meier Assistant Professor of Architecture and coauthor of Model Perspectives | Structure, Architecture and Culture (Routledge, 2016).
-He is the principal of Luben Dimcheff Studio, a creative practice based in New York City.
-Previously, he was a senior associate at Smith-Miller + Hawkinson Architects, where projects included the SMH house at the much-acclaimed development Houses at Sagaponac, and the Hospital for Special Surgery building on Manhattan's waterfront, which received awards from Mayor Bloomberg and the NYC Design Commission.
+Luben Dimcheff is the coauthor of Model Perspectives | Structure, Architecture and Culture (Routledge, 2017).
+He is the principal of his creative consulting practice based in New York.
+Previously, he was founding partner of Dimcheff Smith Architecture and a senior associate at Smith-Miller + Hawkinson Architects, where projects included the SMH house at the much-acclaimed development Houses at Sagaponac, and the Hospital for Special Surgery building on Manhattan's waterfront, which received awards from Mayor Bloomberg and the NYC Design Commission.

 - ARCH 5114 Comprehensive Design StudioFocus on the development of architectural ideas in constructed, material form.
 The studio explores emergent topics and constructive methods in contemporary architectural practice.
 Design study includes the creation of a comprehensive set of representations that describes an architectural project in detail.
 Students work in collaborative groups and in consultation with advisors drawn from professional practice to develop a project that engages a complex range of topical areas, including: structural and environmental systems, building envelope systems, materiality and construction, life-safety planning, and sustainability.

 - ARCH 4509/6509 Special Topics in Visual Representation: Extra/Intro VersionThis course addresses pertinent issues relative to the subject of Visual Representation.
 The instructor(s) of the course are drawn from the permanent and visiting faculty who may either broadly or narrowly define the course's scope and content.
-For precise content please see the Architecture Department webpage.
+For precise content, please see the Architecture Department webpage.

 - ARCH 4509/6509 Special Topics in Visual Representation: Drawing from the CityThis course addresses pertinent issues relative to the subject of Visual Representation.
 The instructor(s) of the course are drawn from the permanent and visiting faculty who may either broadly or narrowly define the course's scope and content.
-For precise content please see the Architecture Department webpage.
+For precise content, please see the Architecture Department webpage.

 - ARCH 1110 Introduction to ArchitectureDesigned to introduce students to ideas, principles, and methods of solving architectural problems in a studio setting.
 Through a graduated sequence of exercises culminating in a major semester project, students explore the architectural concepts of space, form, function, and technology.
 Instruction is via highly personalized critiques of individual student work by assigned department faculty members, as well as periodic reviews of the group by invited faculty and guest critics.
 The grade is based on the overall performance in the studio with special emphasis on the quality of a major studio project.